-From law firms in Bulgaria to domestic violence advocates in Boston, Suffolk Law provides opportunities for student to participate in a wide range of internships.
-Depending on the program, internships can be for law school credit, for pro bono credit, for pay or as a volunteer.
-Find the internship program that is right for you.
+From law firms in Bulgaria to domestic violence advocates in Boston, Suffolk Law provides opportunities for student to participate in a wide range of externships.
+Depending on the program, externships can be for law school credit, for pro bono credit, for pay or as a volunteer.
+Find the externship program that is right for you.

-Each summer Suffolk Law students work with judges in courthouses all over New England through the First Year Summer Internship Program (FYSIP).
+Each summer Suffolk Law students work with judges in courthouses all over New England through the First Year Summer Externship Program (FYSIP).

 Students can choose from a wide variety of legal placements for credit in the fall, spring or summer in government agencies, legal services organizations, private law firms, corporate offices and more.

-Students can work in private law firms or public interest law offices in over 15 countries worldwide.
-Placements are available in the summer for credit.
+Students can work in private law firms or public interest organizations in over 40 countries worldwide through one of Suffolk's four International Legal Practice programs.

-In this hybrid clinic/internship, students work for a full year in a Massachusetts district attorney’s office under the supervision of an assistant district attorney and a member of Suffolk’s faculty.
+In this hybrid clinic/externship, students work for a full year in a Massachusetts district attorneys' offices.